Skip to Content

 To complete your cut, drill a pilot hole large enough to fit the blade of either a jigsaw or a Dremel into to complete the cut.

-A word of advice, measure twice and cut once.
-Or, measure 3 or four times and cut once.
+A word of advice: measure twice and cut once.
+Or, measure three or four times and cut once.
 This is key in keeping this DIY Shiplap on a budget!

 4. Finishing off the DIY shiplap wall